cunarist/class-transform/README.md

 // Type checkers cannot help you with `any` type like this.
 ```

-To achieve object-oriented programming, you can use `class-transform`.
+To achieve type-safe programming, you can use `class-transform`.
 Purpose of this library is to help you to convert your plain objects
 to the instances of classes you have.